30 DIY Indoor Herb Garden Ideas

 Candle Jar Dryer Vent Clamp Variation

-Here is an alternative design for the mason jar and dryer vent clamp entry featured above that uses large candle jars instead of mason jars.
+Here is an alternative design for the mason jar and dryer vent clamp design featured above that uses large candle jars instead of mason jars.
 This design works well if you have more limited wall space for your planters.

 Self-Watering Bottle Top Planters

-Chalkboard Pallet Planter
+Chalk-Board Pallet Planter

 Making this used pallet planter is as easy as applying some chalkboard paint and cutting out some window screening to staple into the bottom of each planter box.
 Check out this link for a tutorial.